-Google’s position for years that social signals do not affect rankings and do not factor into their algorithms.
+For years, Google has claimed that social signals do not have a direct impact on rankings and do not factor into their ranking algorithm.
 Yet, marketing professionals still believe that social signals are significantly linked to higher search engine rankings.
-So what are social signals?
+Thus, they claim that companies need to have a solid social media strategy before they consider creating a social media account on any social media network or making a social post.
+So, what are social signals?

 What Are Social Signals?

-In search engine terms, social signals refer to a webpage’s collective overall social media visibility through such activities as.
+In search engine terms, social signals refer to a webpage’s overall social media visibility through such activities as:

 - Digg Diggs; etc.

-Some experts claim these social shares and other activities on social media sites enhance a page’s organic search ranking, and search engines often view them as another citation form.
+Some experts claim these social shares and other activities on a social platform enhance a page’s organic search ranking, and search engines often view them as another citation form.

 In addition to messaging and acquisition, social media is now a tool for building relationships.
 SEO experts have written a lot about the importance of inbound links from social media and their role in influencing SEO rankings.

-The best way to utilise social media channels in your marketing mix is through relevant content creation.
+The best way to utilise social channels in your marketing mix is through relevant content creation.
 Marketing your business through social media is one of the best ways to use this medium.
 You need to create high-quality content regularly but don’t overdo it with too much content or try spamming people.
-If this happens, users will not appreciate being spammed, and it will quickly become apparent.
+Users will not appreciate being spammed if this happens, quickly becoming apparent.

-The short answer is no. Social signals aren’t used by Google Search directly.
+The short answer is No. Social signals aren’t used by Google’s search algorithm directly.
 They’re just there to help with user experience during a regular search.
-That being said, having lots of followers doesn’t translate to higher rankings either.
+That being said, having lots of followers doesn’t translate to higher rankings, either.
 Twitter has helped brands gain visibility, as demonstrated in numerous examples.

 Many marketing professionals have long believed that search engines consider social signals to measure how a web page is perceived by users based on how they interact with a web page on social platforms like Facebook, Twitter, LinkedIn, Reddit, Medium, etc. They are feedback from users on social media channels.

 The social media interactions and engagements you receive correlate with the quality of your content, and your content’s quality correlates with higher rankings.
-Also, note that links (are also social signals) also drive your ranking in the SERPS.
-So this gives us another clue into the importance of the social activity to rankings since Google considers linking to be a social activity.
+Also, note that links (social signals) drive your ranking in the SERPS.
+So, this gives us another clue into the importance of social activity to rankings since Google considers linking a social activity.

-Although the authority of a social account doesn’t impact SEO, we may see links published on social media as credible backlinks, affecting the ranking of a page.
-We need to understand and emphasise that SEO includes the search on social media search engines.
+Although the authority of a social account doesn’t impact SEO, we may see links published on social media as credible backlinks, affecting a page’s ranking.
+We need to understand and emphasise that SEO includes social media search engines.

 Hence there’s no reason social signals won’t affect search rankings in the future, so innovative brands will continue to build their social presence and authority in key social channels and think about social when designing their SEO strategy.
-Although Google may have back-tracked and changed its stance on social signals, Bing has always been open about using social media signals in its search engine algorithms.Although the authority of a social account doesn't impact SEO, we may see links published on social media as credible backlinks, affecting the ranking of a page.
+Although Google may have backtracked and changed its stance on social signals, Bing has always been open about using social media signals in its search engine algorithms.Although the authority of a social account doesn't impact SEO, we may see links published on social media as credible backlinks, affecting a page's ranking.
 Click To Tweet

 Let’s be clear that Google keeps its algorithm a tightly guarded secret.
-It is therefore impossible to know for sure what factors they consider when ranking.
-However, what marketers can deduce is that social media is not a direct ranking factor.
-Meaning the number of retweets your post gets (for example) will not affect its ranking in the SERPs.
-Understandably, this comes as a surprise to many people who assumed that Google factored such social signals into its algorithm as indications of brand trustworthiness and quality.
+Therefore, it is impossible to know what factors they consider when ranking.
+However, marketers can deduce that social media is not a direct ranking factor.
+The number of retweets your post gets (for example) will not affect its ranking in the SERPs.
+Understandably, this surprises many people who assumed that Google factored such social signals into its algorithm to indicate brand trustworthiness and quality.

 Social signals are good.
-But for search engines like Google to rely on them as its primary factor in their algorithm, this would mean that they are reliant on third-party data!
+But for search engines like Google to rely on them as its primary factor in their algorithm, this would mean relying on third-party data!
 This action would place them in a compromising situation because, as you know, it is not wise to build your farm on another man’s land.
-Google’s partnership with Twitter, which added tweets to search results, is further evidence of the growing significance of social media in search rankings.
+It is yet another sign of social media’s growing importance in search listings that Google has partnered with Twitter to add tweets to search results.

-However, there is still no direct correlation can be made between social media activity and rank.
+However, there can be no direct correlation between social media activity and rank.